OreAdebiyi14/CA1--Software-Quality-Handbook/docs/task_estimation.md

 **Encourage Team Collaboration**
 - Estimation should be a collaborative effort involving all team members.
 Diverse perspectives lead to more accurate estimations, reducing the risk of underestimation or overestimation.

+**Review & Improve Estimates Continuously**
+- Compare previous estimates with actual completion times to improve future accuracy.

+**Select the Right Estimation Method**
+- Choose estimation techniques that fit the complexity of the task.

 The following image provides **key tips to improve estimation accuracy** in Scrum:

   ![6 Tips to Improve Your Estimations](images/Tips-for-Effective-Estimating.webp)